Dead-end job: Temporary employment/short-term contracts

-In Europe, temporary employment is utilized frequently and represents the heart of political and economic debates.
-These temporary contracts and job positions allow an increase in labor market flexibility and provide employers with the ability to dodge strict government regulations regarding the firing and hiring of employees as well as avoid regulations concerning fringe and pay benefits.
+In Europe, temporary employment is widely used and is at the heart of political and economic debates.
+These temporary contracts and job positions increase labor market flexibility and allow employers to dodge strict government regulations on hiring and firing, as well as avoid regulations on fringe and pay benefits.
 Previous research confirmed that a wage penalty existed with the utilization of fixed-term contracts.
-This wage penalty was applied to young workers entering an occupation with low human capital investments and lasted for the first few years of employment but could lead to a pay off if the worker is viewed as highly productive in their occupation when pursuing a permanent contract.
+This wage penalty was applied to young workers entering an occupation with low human capital investments and lasted for the first few years of employment, but could lead to a payoff if the worker is viewed as highly productive in their occupation when pursuing a permanent contract.
 This is known as the learning effect and can be quite large.
 This form of contract can be a considered a dead-end job if the worker is unable to meet the demands necessary by the employer or company.
-A study was performed within the United Kingdom and Germany on the topic of temporary employment conducted by fixed-term contracts.
-The study indicated that for fixed-term contracts, some jobs consisting of a fixed-term contract can lead to permanent employment with good benefits and exist as a stepping stone, while others lead employees within a series of different fixed-term contracts and positions with little room for improvement which, in essence, is another form of a dead-end job.
+A study was conducted in the United Kingdom and Germany on temporary employment under fixed-term contracts.
+The study indicated that for fixed-term contracts, some jobs consisting of a fixed-term contract can lead to permanent employment with good benefits and exist as a stepping stone, while others lead employees within a series of different fixed-term contracts and positions with little room for improvement, which, in essence, is another form of a dead-end job.